SamR1/rdltr/docsrc/source/features.rst

 Articles
 ^^^^^^^^
-- User can add an article from an URL: **rdltr** get only the article content (server-side scraping).
+- User can add an article from an URL: **rdltr** gets only the article content (server-side scraping).
 Links to images or videos remain unchanged and therefore point to the original resources.

 .. figure:: _images/screenshot_add.png
    :alt: rdltr screenshot